-This is a once in a lifetime opportunity and definitely worth doing when visiting New Zealand’s South Island.
-Yes, it’s a lot of money, but its worth it and leaves you with an amazing experience you’ll never forget.
+Heli Hiking Franz Josef Glacier is a once in a lifetime opportunity and definitely worth doing when visiting New Zealand’s South Island.
+Yes, it’s a lot of money, but it’s worth it and leaves you with an amazing experience you’ll never forget.

 Stay tuned for more from my trip to New Zealand!
 And if you haven’t already, check out the video from the whole week.

 You Might Also Like:

 - 10 Things NOT To Miss on New Zealand’s South Island

 - 25 Breathtaking Landscapes from New Zealand South Island

 - The Perfect 1-Week New Zealand South Island Road Trip